anton-smirnov-robert/weaver/content/note/literature note on Paic2019.md

 Reference: [Paic2019](reference/Paic2019.md)

-What happen if a purely liberal model of science — building on the invisible hand picture "that guides scientists towards an unknown direction" — is hijacked by centralizing science coordination and planning towards a precise goal?
-This question is interesting, but a better one is: what happens if this pardoxal situation is now given to neoliberals?
-Should they follow the ideas of their founding fathers or is the ability to push science towards a direction too tempting?

-Some aspects are retained or slightly modified:

-- Using the historical argument that the market cannot invest optimally, money should come from the state.
-- International competitivity is an other goal of science that adds to economic growth and answering societal needs.
+The neoliberal era of science ([Nedeva2006](reference/Nedeva2006.md),[Davies2006](reference/Davies2006.md),[Mirowski2011](reference/Mirowski2011.md),[Lazebnik2018](reference/Lazebnik2018.md)) herits from a organization of Science that already has some internal contradictions.
+It will change it by several political reforms, led by the OECD.
+First, some aspects are retained or slightly modified.
+Using the historical argument that the market cannot invest optimally, money should come from the state.
+International competitivity is an other goal of science that adds to economic growth and answering societal needs.
+The linear model is modified to include "tacit knowledge" (another idea of Polanyi).

-Some aspects are transformed:

-- The linear model is no longer valid, it is the "tacit knowledge" (another idea of Polanyi) that cannot be transferred in the linear model of innovation.
 For a good transfer of knowledge, industry and universities should co-create and collaborate.
 The closer all actors (researcher, industrials, citizens) are, the better.

-> [!quote]
->
->Greater public-private collaboration in R&D is strongly encouraged. (...)
-This is a strong trend, observed in all of the cases studied—  (Paic et Viros, 2019, p.
-31)
+Despite the strong trend in public-private collaboration, more is "strongly encouraged".

-- The state should no longer plan science.
+The major shift is that the governement should no longer plan what science should do.
 It should follow what "stakeholders" — a name whose merit is to be enlightning — demand or need.
-The later refers to the same actors in the innovation chain.
+The later refers to the same actors in the innovation chain, public and private sector.

 > [!quote]
 >
 >Commitment at the highest level of government is a crucial means to send a signal to all stakeholders. —  (Paic et Viros, 2019, p.
 5)

 In Netherlands, citizens ask online their scientific questions.
 After gathering them out thanks to a word-processig software and filtering out the majority by an unknown proecss, the remaining questions are then defined as a scientific priorities.
 The idea is to dispel the "ivory tower" of scientists, making them play a role in daily life.

-- It should be flexible because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
-In other words, centralization is rather inefficcient.
+Government should be *flexible* because sometimes decision processes are long, and knowledge is not perfect, and it is difficult to react quickly to contextual evolutions.
+In other words, centralization is rather inefficcient (i.e. all the problems raised by Hayek).

+The second shift is about the design of "mission-oriented" policies to solve grand societal challenges, top-down initiatives responding "to the needs that are perceived as urgent by society (societal challenges), with strong political support".

 > [!quote]
 >
->Governments need to demonstrate flexibility in setting priorities to be able to respond to increasingly rapid technological and societal evolutions. —  (Paic et Viros, 2019, p.
-6)

-> [!quote]
->
->Policy development sometimes requires consultations and long consensus-building processes, but parallel working groups and ad hoc committees must have room to manoeuvre in order to react more quickly to contextual evolutions. —  (Paic et Viros, 2019, p.
-33)

-- "Mission-oriented" policies should be designed to solve grand societal challenges.
-> [!quote]
->
->They are top-down initiatives responding to needs that are perceived as urgent by society (societal challenges), with strong political support (which has both advantages and disadvantages). —  (Paic et Viros, 2019, p.
-12)

-Beyond being short-term projects with predetermined results, there is an aim at managing scientists efforts.
-> [!quote]
->
 >This is meant to generate increased motivation among the actors – beyond remuneration and academic recognition, the awareness of contributing to a great and noble cause is an incentive for surpassing oneself —  (Paic et Viros, 2019, p.
 32)

-Examples such as nuclear energy, or conquest of space are given.
-It seems that the ideology of all scientists is also fixed.
-Do all scientists need to believe that we should "conquer space".
-Is there an ideological engagement when making basic research?
-Other examples are green growth for instance.
-First, one should endorse the idea that it is a good and real thing (Tordjman).
-There is a ideaological commitment in being a scientist.
+The rationale is given by the Commissioner for Research, Science and Innovation of the European Commission from 2014-2019.
+His nuanced and elaborate view of science reflects his profound implication for research that he has cultivated at Goldman Sachs and other councis/investment and insurance firms, and now as mayor of Lisbon.

 >[!quote]
 >
 >To engage people.
 Make them part of the process.
 And proud to be European.
 Mark Zuckerberg talked about feeling part of something bigger in a recent speech.
 He was referring to a well-known story about John F Kennedy.
 The President visited the NASA space centre and saw a janitor carrying a broom.
 He walked over and asked what he was doing.
 And the janitor responded: “Mr President, I’m helping put a man on the moon.”
 That’s the kind of purpose I’m referring to. — ([Carlos Moedas](https://www.openaccessgovernment.org/lamy-report-ensuring-inspirational-research/34970/))

-The rationale is given by the Commissioner for Research, Science and Innovation of the European Commission from 2014-2019.
-His nuanced and elaborate view of science reflects his profound implication for research that he has cultivated at Goldman Sachs and other councis/investment and insurance firms, and now as mayor of Lisbon.

-- Subjects of "mission-oriented" and more generally projects should not to overlap to optimize the allocated funds.
+Subjects of "mission-oriented" and more generally projects should not to overlap to optimize the allocated funds.
 This is the scientific organisation of scientific work to reach optimality.

 > [!quote]
 >